Mawga/ucsb-cs56-gauchogains-mongo-sw/README.md

 MONGODB_PORT=dbport
 ```

-# Todo
+# Done
-Implement current code in firebasegains repo to interact correctly with MongoDB
+Implemented code from firebasegains repo to interact correctly with MongoDB
+Wrote to MongoDB on sign up and read on log in
+Hashed passwords via PBKDF2 SHA1

 # References